aguram11/gaussian_cat_classifier/README.md

 bed problem in artificial intelligence.
 I am using a Gaussian classifier for image classification by classifying foreground and background regions in the image.

 The image consists of a cat and some grass.
 The size of this image is 500 ×375 pixels.
 The left hand side of Figure 1 shows the image, and the right hand side of Figure 1 shows a manually labeled “ground truth”.
 The aim is to extract the cat from the grass, and compare with the ” ground truth”.
-However, before proceeding on to tackling the task, let us establish

 ![alt text](https://github.com/aguram11/gaussian_cat_classifier/blob/master/readme_images/1.png)